 If a child is defiant, something is bothering them.
 What is it?
 How does your child feel?

 If a child is disrespectful, they must think the parent doesn’t deserve respect.
-Or they don’t really mean it but they can’t control their emotions.
+Or they don’t mean it but they can’t control their negative emotions.
 Which one is it?
 Why is that?

-We all make mistakes, especially when we’re overly stressed.
-But if we can be reflective, own up to our mistakes when they happen and try to do it right the next time, that’s all that matters.
+All parents make mistakes, especially when they are overly stressed.
+But if they can be reflective, own up to their mistakes when they happen, and try to do the right thing next time, that’s all that matters.